glennmusa/mock-spacestation/README.md

 ## Synch the trials directory

-Once you're connected to the Spacestation, any files or directories that make their way to the `/home/azureuser/trials` directory will be synched to the same directory on the Groundstation at 2 megabits per second every 5 minutes:
+Once you're connected to the Spacestation, any files or directories that make their way to the `/home/azureuser/trials` directory will be synched to the same directory on the Groundstation at 2 megabits per second every 5 minutes.
+This scheduled synch recreates the time delay and limited bandwidth environment of a real-world experiment executed on the ISS.
 _an image showing the spacestation directory_

 _an image showing the groundstation directory_

 That's it!
-Continue reading on for more information about how Azure built the Genomics experiment with HPE and the International Space Station, or how we setup our developer machines with containers to collaborate.
+Continue reading on for more information about how Azure built the Genomics experiment with HPE and the ISS, or how we setup our developer machines with containers to collaborate.

 ## An example "Burst Down" workload